vpekar/forecastml/README.md

 * Multiprocessing with the multiprocessing package

-* Distributed processing with zmq
+* Distributed processing with zmq and celery

 * Visualization of validation runs